Ergotelis F.C.: Financial struggles, meltdown and Gamma Ethniki restart (2012–2017)

-Maged Samy era (2017–present)
+Maged Samy era (2017–2022)

 For the first season in the Football League under Samy's presidency, Ergotelis boasted a youthful team led by controversial Greek manager Takis Gonias.
 After an experimental First Round, Ergotelis' squad significantly improved and maintained an impressive good form, winning several key matches, scoring many goals, maintaining ball possession rates close to 60%-70% and eventually battling their way out of the relegation zone, finishing in 9th place.
 Following the departure of Gonias for Wadi Degla at the end of the season, and his replacement with Cypriot manager Nikki Papavasiliou, Ergotelis impressed with their performance in the Greek Cup, where they managed to advance to the Round of 16 despite being drawn in the same group with Super League powerhouses PAOK and Aris.
 They went on to eliminate local Super League rival OFI in the knock-out phase to eventually make it to the quarter-finals for the first time since 1986, matching the club's best-ever performance in the competition.
 In the Football League, Ergotelis narrowly missed out on the chance to play in a promotion play-off match, finishing 4 points behind second place.
 However, they were eventually deducted three points for failing the economic oversight process requirements of the HFF, and thus finished in 4th place, securing its participation in the newly established Super League 2.
 Next year however, saw the sudden departure of Papavasiliou to take over Super League side Panionios right before the start of the season, with manager Giannis Taousianis taking over.
 In a season that was cut short due to the COVID-19 pandemic, Ergotelis failed to repeat their previous year's performance, eventually finishing in seventh place with 29 points.

 The next season, Ergotelis came the closest to returning to the Super League, literally missing out on promotion as champions in the final match of the season.
 After overcoming a slow start with two losses in the first two games, Ergotelis impressed with performances during the First round of the tournament, where the team went 7-1-0 over the next 8 games.
 After a sluggish start to the Second round, Ergotelis entered the Promotion Play-offs in 4th place.
 The club won all its playoffs matches against fellow promotion contenders, until eventually going down 2−1 vs. eventual Division Champion Ionikos in the final match of the season, thus finishing in 4th place.
 The game raised much controversy due to the presence of Ionikos fans at Neapoli Stadium despite lockdown regulations, as well as questionable decisions by referee Vasilios Fotias late in the game.